amityadav1/cudaTinyModel/README.md

 The model is trained using 'names' from an input text file.
 The current implementation **ONLY** trains the model.
 The output shows loss reducing with each training epoch.

+The output.text contains an output from one training run.

+Future Improvements:
+* Add optimizers like Adam for better training efficiency and stability.
+* Add model validation and evaluation steps.
+* Improve model parameter initialization using (use Xavier etc).
+* Add regularization and batch norm.
+* Add inference functionalaity.

 ## Code Organization

 ```bin/```